ecom-street/Automate_AWS_Infra_Using_Terraform/README.md

 Terraform Cloud:-
 Terraform Cloud enables infrastructure automation for provisioning, compliance, and management of any cloud, datacenter, and service.

+We are a preferred AWS consultant and offers the <a href="https://www.ecomstreet.com/aws-consulting-services-company/" target="_blank">best cloud AWS consulting service</a>.
+Our AWS-certified expert consultants conduct a thorough review and evaluation of your existing IT infrastructure and service interaction model to provide top-notch solutions.

+<h3><a href="https://www.ecomstreet.com/aws-consulting-services-company/" target="_blank">Schedule your free consultation today!</a></h3> <br/>

 # Write configuration:-
 The set of files used to describe infrastructure in Terraform is known as a Terraform configuration.
 You will write your first configuration to define a configure VPC and launch a EC2 instance.
 Each Terraform configuration must be in its own working directory.
 Create a directory for your configuration.